 - Automate reminders for time logging and approvals, so every task gets recorded, reviewed, and delivered on time

-Smart notifications that keep you informed
+Smart, automated notifications that keep you informed

-5day.io’s notification system is context-aware and configurable, so you only get pinged when it matters:
+Staying on top of work shouldn’t mean drowning in alerts.
+5day.io’s automation workflow and notifications work together to create a system that is context-aware and configurable, so you only get pinged when it matters:

 - Alerts for status changes, time tracking gaps, upcoming due dates, and mentions